Makua Rothman: Life and career

-Makuakai (Makua) Rothman, is Jewish, born to an American Portuguese father and a Hawaiian mother, on the North Shore of Oahu, Hawaii.
+Makuakai (Makua) Rothman is Jewish, born to a Portuguese father and a Hawaiian mother, on the North Shore of Oahu, Hawaii.
 He attended Kahuku High School in Kahuku, Hawaii, playing soccer, football, baseball, karate, and water polo.

 An accomplished professional big wave surfer and aspiring musician, Rothman was crowned the 2015 Big Wave World Champion.
 Rothman achieved a milestone in surfing at age 18 when he won the 2003 Billabong XXL Award for riding a 66-foot wave at Jaws on November 26, 2002 (the largest wave known to be surfed anywhere in the world that winter).

 Rothman credits his surfing ability in large part to his father, Eddie Rothman.
 As a child, Rothman suffered from asthma, making surfing a personally difficult and dangerous pursuit.
 His father decided to involve him in various sports such as soccer, baseball, football, and water polo as strenuous workouts seemed to help relieve his asthma.
 Rothman later attributed his physical stamina and dedication to these pursuits.

 Before he was 10 years old, Rothman was surfing some of Hawaii's most notable and biggest waves, including Pipeline and Sunset Beach.
 When he was eight, he surfed 12-foot Waimea waves, an unusual feat for a young boy, one that helped prepare him for his later big-wave accomplishments.
 By the time he was 13, Rothman was known as a promising young surfer in the surfing community.
 Surrounded by accomplished older surfers such as Sunny Garcia, Myles Padaca, Johnny Boy Gomes, and Dane Kealoha, Rothman learned how to dive, surf, farm, and hunt.
 He credits these men as role models who instilled values of leadership and respect.